 World War II Terms to Know: Kamikaze

-Instances of kamikaze pilots were seen as early as the December 7, 1941 attack on Pearl Harbor.
+Kamikaze pilots were seen as early as the December 7, 1941 attack on Pearl Harbor.
 Though the suicide pilots of Japan were only organized into specific units later in the war, the concept of the kamikaze attack was a reflection of the Japanese idea that it was better to be killed in battle than captured.

-The Origins of Kamikaze
+What Are The Origins of Kamikaze?

-The idea of kamikaze grew in visibility during the Second World War, but it had been around for centuries before that.
-As early as the 13th century, the word kamikaze was used to refer to the typhoons that halted Mongolian invasion fleets.
+The word kamikaze was used to refer to the typhoons that thwartedMongolian invasion fleets.
 Roughly translated, it means “divine wind,” and originated from makurakotoba, figures of speech in Japanese poetry.

 Before being used to describe suicide pilots of World War II, Kamikaze was the name of a Japanese monoplane that made a record-setting flight from Tokyo to London in 1937.
 This plane was the prototype for the Mitsubishi Ki-15 Babs, a reconnaissance plane used during the Second Sino-Japanese war.

-Japan’s Kamikaze Pilots
+Who Were Japan’s Kamikaze Pilots?

 Before taking off for the attack on Pearl Harbor, First Lieutenant Fusata Iida reportedly told his men that if his plane were to become damaged, he would direct it into a “worthy enemy target.”
 During the attack, after being struck by American anti-aircraft rounds, Iida steered his craft toward Naval Air Station Kaneohe and crashed it.